 Summits are convened upon approval by the NAC at the level of Permanent Representatives (or Ambassadors) or foreign and defence ministers.
 They are usually called on an ad-hoc basis, as required by the evolving political and security situation.

-From the founding of NATO until the end of the Cold War – over 40 years – there were ten summit meetings.
+From the founding of NATO until the end of the Cold War – over 40 years – there were 10 summit meetings.
 Since 1990, their frequency has increased considerably in order to address the changes brought on by the new security challenges.
-In total, 28 summit meetings have taken place since 1949.
+In total, 32 summits have taken place since 1949, as well as a number of leaders' or special meetings (London, December 2019; the inauguration of the new headquarters, Brussels, May 2017; the visit of the newly elected President of the United States, Brussels, June 2001).

 The first time that Heads of State and Government from NATO countries met was at the actual signing ceremony of the North Atlantic Treaty on 4 April 1949, but this was not a summit meeting.
-The first summit meeting was held eight years later, in Paris in 1957, and subsequent summits occurred at key junctures in the history of the Alliance.
+The first summit meeting was held eight years later, in Paris in 1957.
+Subsequent summits have since occurred at key junctures in the history of the Alliance.

 Paris, 16-19 December 1957